thespacedoctor/breaker/README.rst

 Then try and install breaker again.

 **healpy**.
-If you're having trouble installing healpy try installing the `lastest version from github <https://github.com/healpy/healpy/releases>`_.
+If you're having trouble installing healpy try installing the `latest version from github <https://github.com/healpy/healpy/releases>`_.
 Download and extract the tarball.

 Untar, set your ``MACOSX_DEPLOYMENT_TARGET`` environment variable and install: